 Best Easy Sugar Cookie Recipe (With Cream Cheese Frosting!)

 If you want to make classic sugar cookies for decorating, this is the best, easy sugar cookie recipe (and cream cheese frosting).
 Heck, if you want to make any cookie, this is your dough: Just add your choice of mix-ins to create endless delicious variations.
+These Christmas sugar cookies are cut out cookies that are frosted with an easy cream cheese frosting and decorated with sprinkles.
+A fun and classic holiday cookie that’s perfect for gift giving and Santa Claus!

 Even though the holidays get super busy, there is one thing I ALWAYS make time for… homemade sugar cookies!
 With all of the stress and business that comes with the holidays, traditions like decorating sugar cookies makes me feel calm and helps me to enjoy these special moments.
 I can remember making and enjoying Christmas cookies with my mom every year when I was little, and it’s something I have looked forward to with my kiddos and now grandson too.

-There is one recipe that I’ve found makes the PERFECT sugar cookie cut-outs every time, and I couldn’t let this Christmas go by without sharing it with you.
+There is one easy sugar cookie recipe that I’ve found makes the PERFECT sugar cookie cut-outs every time, and I couldn’t let this Christmas go by without sharing it with you.
 If you’re planning on making cookies for the holidays, you definitely need to give this recipe a try.
 I’ve tried a lot of sugar cookie recipes and this one is a family favorite!

 I know the basic recipe for sugar cookies is pretty universal, but there’s a few things that sets mine apart.